Schools

 Surrey Gardens Trust Awards for Schools

-This year the Trust received 42 applications from Primary, Junior, Infant and Nursery schools across Surrey.
-We awarded a record £7,008 to 34 schools as well as £200 in garden vouchers to 3 schools through this scheme.
+In 2026 the Trust received 44 applications from Primary, Junior, Infant and Nursery schools across Surrey.
+We awarded a record £7,070 to 27 schools as well as £200 in garden vouchers to 3 schools through this scheme.
 The amounts given to each school varied depending on their requirements, with a range of smaller amounts or the Trust contributing to a particular part of a larger project.
 We would like to thank Squires Garden Centres for their generous donation of £200 worth of garden vouchers to distribute to eligible schools.
 They continue to support our work annually and we are most grateful.

 Thank you to everyone who applied and congratulations to every school that received a Schools Grant Award this year.